Back To Schedule

 Advanced

-Inspired by successful libraries such as Halide and Eigen, we will look at an experimental C++ library developed to explore clean separation between algorithm description, data structures, and execution strategies.
+Inspired by successful libraries such as Halide and Eigen, we will look at a prototype C++ library developed to explore clean separation between algorithm description, data structures, and execution strategies.
 It generalizes inner-loop optimizations vectorized across two dimensions, enabling consistent application of advanced optimization techniques across diverse DSP algorithms.
 The library provides us a collection of design patterns that we can use to formulate how a contemporary C++23/26 audio graph can be built.

 • Expression Templates: Using C++'s template metaprogramming to defer computation, enabling optimized evaluation and graph transformations.